HAPA Newsletter

 Reclaiming Democracy: Good Governance

-By: Aria Juliet Castillo, HAPA Co-Founder & Kuleana Academy Director
+By: Aria Juliet Castillo, Kuleana Academy Co-Founder & Reclaiming Democracy Program Director

 After over a decade of working in advocacy, I’ve seen so many people in our community excited to get involved in the legislative process—only to become quickly frustrated when things don’t move forward or when decisions seem to be made in secret.
 We’ve all witnessed examples of corruption, bills getting ignored, or a few people in power deciding the fate of important legislation.